 Here’s what’s in our GoPro accessories kit, and whether or not GoPro Hero 5 and 6 accessories will work on the new GoPro Hero 7.

 Table of Contents

-The criteria for our GoPro travel accessories kit and product reviews are as follows;
+The criteria for this “best GoPro accessories kit” are as follows;

 - We had to test each and every GoPro accessory in this kit, first hand –with the exception of a variety of Supersuit form factors we’ll get into later

 - GoPro accessories we review must be ideal for travel; light-weight, durable, and easily replaceable (cheap, but not low-quality) should they wind up lost, stolen or at the bottom of the ocean

 - Every item in our GoPro accessories kit should have stellar online reviews, and be reliably used by our peers

 - No superfluous GoPro travel accessories; carry-on space is limited so everything on this list is compact, durable, and geared towards making high quality GoPro travel videos